 But then more bad stuff happens.
 There may be shouting, name calling, humiliation, criticism.
 The victim is told he or she is too emotional and overly sensitive.
 There are lies, although the victim may not actually recognize the extent of this.
 But the manipulator always has excuses that seem difficult to argue against.
 The mistreatment at the hands of a family member as a child, the ex-boyfriend who cheated, the ex-wife who took them to court and cleaned them out, all these things elicit pity from the victim and make it hard for the victim not to accept the outbursts from their (abusive) partner.

 At this stage of dating and violence, the victim rarely considers the partner as abusive.
 There seems to be some sort of logic to what is going on and the victim is committed to the relationship and is prepared to put in the effort to make it work.
 Sure what couple doesn't have problems of some sort?
-You can read more here about why the signs of a controlling relationship are hard to spot.
+Here is a comprehensive list of the warning signs of abusive relationships and you can read more here about why the signs of a controlling relationship are hard to spot.

 Bit by bit, the power in the relationship shifts to the manipulator.
 This may be imperceptible to the victim because they are living in the middle of it all, the excuses of the manipulator are repeated over and over and the victim ends up believing them and the beliefs of the victim that the manipulator is basically a good person are still strong.
 And the manipulator will keep the victim so busy, mentally and physically, that the victim has no time to sit back and reflect on what is actually going on in the relationship.